// form styles

 Costs of compliance

 For public limited companies compliance takes up significant overhead.
-More resource is required to handle statutory legal and regulatory obligations, and quarterly reporting places additional burden on multiple departments.
-Of course the cost of errors or delays can be significant, if you are having your company accounts audited or teams are extracting data from multiple sources for annual accounts reconciliation, there could be human error given the significant administrative workloads.
+More resource is required to handle statutory legal and regulatory obligations, and quarterly reporting places an additional burden on multiple departments.
+Of course, the cost of errors or delays can be significant, if you are having your company accounts audited or teams are extracting data from multiple sources for annual accounts reconciliation or equity compliance reports, there could be human error given the significant administrative workloads.
 This can be automated or made easier by software for financial reporting freeing up time for your compliance teams and safeguarding against avoidable errors or missed deadlines.

 Loss of control